-Redbridge Museum & Heritage Centre is temporarily closed
+Customer Notice: Redbridge Museum & Heritage Centre is closed until further notice.

 The local history enquiry service, events and activities are suspended until further notice.